Kushalr3ddy/youtube-downloader/Readme.md

 IMPORTANT:
-    note that this works only with pytube3 and not the default pytube package ignore if installing packages using the requirements.txt method mentioned above
+    note that this works only with pytube3 and not the default pytube package ignore if you are installing packages from the requirements.txt method mentioned above